It’s Black Breastfeeding Week and I wanted to share my thoughts on my breastfeeding journey and offer a few tips on breastfeeding toddlers.

 …to (safely) co-sleep to breastfeed/bottle feed baby at night.
 (Co-sleeping is a personal choice that Travis and I decided to do 7 years ago.
 For us this looked like baby’s bassinet/crib next to my side of the bed.)

 My journey of motherhood with babies/toddlers and breastfeeding has been a beautiful experience, including the joys and tough times.
 There were joyful moments with great milestones reached and then there were trying times with stress and tears.
-I am grateful for ALL of the experiences because they have made me to be the strong mother I am today!
+I am grateful for ALL of the experiences because they have made me the strong mother I am today!

 So to reach TWO YEARS of breastfeeding my FIFTH baby is a BIG DEAL for me!
 I am proud of myself.
 I am proud of my son.
 I AM PROUD OF US!